The Partenariat pour les milieux naturels project

 A major conservation investment by the Government of Quebec

-The Partenariat pour les milieux naturels project (PPMN) is a co-funding agreement established between the Ministere de l'Environnement et de la Lutte contre les changements climatiques (MELCC) and the Nature Conservancy of Canada's Quebec Region from 2020 to 2023.
+The Partenariat pour les milieux naturels project (PPMN) is a co-funding agreement established between the Ministere de l'Environnement et de la Lutte contre les changements climatiques (MELCC) and the Nature Conservancy of Canada's (NCC's) Quebec Region from 2020 to 2024.
 The PPMN aims to develop the network of protected areas located on private land through protection and knowledge acquisition activities, the establishment of nature reserves and the enhancement of natural environments.

 The $53-million contribution from the MELCC is available to all conservation organizations in Quebec.
 The PPMN will support initiatives to ensure the protection of natural environments of interest and the stewardship of protected areas in the south of the province.